-It is good to be with you for this Red Mass for the Diocese of Fort Worth.
-Let me begin by thanking my Brother Bishop, Michael Olson, for the invitation to address this distinguished gathering.
-I am honored to be here with you.
+It is good to be with you for this Red Mass for the bar and bench of Nassau County in the Diocese of Rockville Center.
+Let me begin by thanking my brother Bishop, John Barres, for the invitation to address this distinguished gathering.
+I have known Bishop Barres for several years now, attending meetings, workshops and retreats together, and even getting in an occasional major league baseball game!
+I am honored to be here with all of you.

 We are here to celebrate the Red Mass.
-For nearly 800 years, this occasion has brought together government officials and legal professionals to implore the Holy Spirit to guide your work.
+For over 800 years, this occasion has brought together government officials and legal professionals to implore the Holy Spirit to guide your work.
 Its name derives from the red vestments worn by the celebrants, symbolizing how the Holy Spirit fills our hearts, just as a fire fills a hearth.
 My prayer today is that we leave here ablaze with the love of God.